-Top US technology companies including Facebook, Twitter, and Google are meeting today, in San Francisco to discuss strategies in order to prevent meddling in the 2018 US midterm elections.
+Top US technology companies, including Facebook, Twitter, and Google, are meeting in San Francisco today to discuss strategies to prevent meddling in the 2018 US midterm elections.
 The meeting is held at Twitter’s headquarters and all the companies are supposed to discuss the work they have been doing to combat misinformation.
 They are to discuss ways to solve the problems and argue whether such a tech meet should be held every year.

 Facebook’s head of cybersecurity coverage, Nathaniel Gleicher, invited staff from a dozen firms, together with Google, Microsoft, and Snapchat, to collect at Twitter’s headquarters in downtown San Francisco, in accordance with an e-mail obtained by BuzzFeed Information.